fishfolk/jumpy/assets/levels/README.md

 To open project with all our levels:
 `File -> Open file or project`

-Than click on lev0*.json in the project window to open up a level.
+Then click on lev0*.json in the project window to open up a level.

 ## Creating a level